braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 {% tabs %}
 {% tab Expo %}

-Set the `useBrazeIosPush` and `enableFirebaseCloudMessaging` props to enable push for iOS and Android, respectively.
+Set the `enableBrazeIosPush` and `enableFirebaseCloudMessaging` props to enable push for iOS and Android, respectively.

 For Android, you will also need to supply your `firebaseCloudMessagingSenderId`.
 See the [Android integration instructions]({{site.baseurl}}/developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration#step-4-set-your-firebase-credentials) for instructions on retrieving your sender ID.